mdbootstrap/bootstrap-templates/README.md

-bootstrap-tagsinput
+Bootstrap Tags Input
 ===================

-Bootstrap Tags Input is a JQuery based plugin to provide an intuitive user interface for selecting and/or adding tags.
+Bootstrap Tags Input is a JQuery based plugin providing an Twitter Bootstrap-like user interface for adding tags.